ITU-BDSA2024-GROUP15/Chirp/README.md

 # Chirp
-Project for BDSA 2024 group 15
+Project by group 15 for Analysis, Design and Software Architecture (BDSA) 2024

+Our Chirp web-application:
 https://bdsa2024group15chirprazor.azurewebsites.net/